quipucords/qpc/docs/_build/man-qpc.rst

 ``--disable-ssl=(True | False)``

   Optional.
 Determines whether SSL communication will be disabled for the scan.

+``--proxy-url=url``

+  Optional.
+Sets a proxy server to be used for connecting to the source.
+This can be helpful in environments that require outbound requests to go through a proxy.
+  Use the format protocol://host:port.

 The information in a source might change as the structure of the network changes.
 Use the ``qpc source edit`` command to edit a source to accommodate those changes.